 The act has tended to reduce the supply of mortgage loans.

-South Africa is Africa’s biggest economy, with an estimated population of 51.7 million and a GDP per capita of US$6,847 in 2013.
+South Africa is Africa’s biggest economy, with an estimated population of 53.7 million and a GDP per capita of US$6,354 in 2014.
 It has formidable manufacturing and financial sectors.
 It is the world’s largest exporter of gold and platinum.
 Tourism is also a key source of foreign exchange.

 He has pledged to create 5 million jobs by 2020, but that target looks increasingly unrealistic.

 Land redistribution is an ongoing issue.
 Farmland is still mostly white-owned.
-Officials have signalled that large-scale expropriation is on the cards, with the government aiming to transfer 30% of farmland to black South Africans by 2014.
+Officials have signalled that large-scale expropriation is on the cards, with the government aiming to transfer 30% of farmland to black South Africans.

-With the opposition Democratic Alliance gaining significant strength, the National Assembly has approved an information bill to “safeguard national security”.
+With the opposition Democratic Alliance somewhat gaining strength, the National Assembly has approved an information bill to “safeguard national security” (formal title: Protection of State Information Bill).
 The law is said by critics to pose a threat to freedom of speech.
+However in September 2013 President Zuma refused to sign the bill into law and instead sent it back to the National Assembly for reconsideration.

 Be the first to comment on this article!